Geographic distribution

 Treatments

-In accordance with the Animal Health Law (AHL) in the EU (see next tab), all animals on infected sheep and goat holdings should be culled to prevent further spread of the virus.
-Specific treatments for SGP are not available and not compliant with the AHL.
+In accordance with the Animal Health Law (AHL) in the EU, susceptible species kept at in the affected holdings shall be culled to prevent further spread of the virus.
+Specific treatments for sheep pox and goat pox are not available and not compliant with the AHL.

 Animal Health Law Risk Assessments